cms-gem-daq-project/OptoHybridv3/src/ip_cores/chipscope_ila_readme.txt

    * chipscope_ila.xdc
    * chipscope_ila_xmdf.tcl

+Creates an HDL instantiation template:
+   Creates an HDL instantiation template for the IP.

+   * chipscope_ila.vho

 IP Symbol Generator:
    Generate an IP symbol based on the current project options'.

    * chipscope_ila.asy

+SYM file generator:
+   Generate a SYM file for compatibility with legacy flows

+   * chipscope_ila.sym

 Generate ISE subproject:
    Create an ISE subproject for use when including this core in ISE designs

+   * _xmsgs/pn_parser.xmsgs
    * chipscope_ila.gise
    * chipscope_ila.xise